microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-02.md

 ## Pre-requisites (Optional)

-*Your hack's "Challenge 0" should cover pre-requisites for the entire hack, and thus this section is optional and may be omitted.
+*The participants should have completed the previous two chanllenges before attempting this one.
+Your hack's "Challenge 0" should cover pre-requisites for the entire hack, and thus this section is optional and may be omitted.
 If you wish to spell out specific previous challenges that must be completed before starting this challenge, you may do so here.*

 ## Introduction